COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Defense

-Vibration monitoring technologies for underwater and marine monitoring, seismic sensing
+Technologies for underwater and marine monitoring and seismic sensing

-Wilcoxon Sensing Technologies products were introduced to the marketplace in 1960 by former staff members of the David Taylor Naval Research Center (now the Naval Surface Warfare Center).
+Wilcoxon Sensing Technologies was founded in 1960 by scientists the David Taylor Naval Research Center (now the Naval Surface Warfare Center).
 Since then, our engineers have been responsible for many advances in piezoelectric accelerometers, including the development of the first underwater accelerometer.

-From concept to production, we excel in providing reliable, high performance sensing and monitoring systems for military, energy and industrial applications.
-Our staff has decades of experience providing complex sensing focused products for specific applications and requirements, along with a successful record designing, building and delivering solutions for multiplex monitoring systems on important programs where Wilcoxon is a valuable partner and proven team member.
+From concept to production, we excel in providing reliable, high performance sensing and monitoring systems for military applications.
+Our organization has decades of experience providing complex sensing products for specific applications and requirements, along with a successful record designing, building and delivering solutions for multiplex monitoring systems on important programs where Wilcoxon is a valuable partner and proven team member.

 Marine and seismic sensing solutions